 Currently, a lot of preparatory work is ongoing in order to meet all the upcoming changes in the payment market.

-At the same time the Swedish Central bank has decided to join the European Central banks’ initiative for faster payments – TIPS (Target Instant Payment System).
-The initiative will make it possible to connect SEK to the new platform and at the same time open for the possibility of faster payments in SEK in Sweden.
+At the same time, the Swedish Central Bank has decided to join the European Central Bank's initiative for faster payments – TARGET Instant Payment Settlement (TIPS).
+The initiative will make it possible to connect SEK to the new platform and at the same time open up for the option of faster payments in SEK in Sweden.

-In parallel with the above-mentioned initiatives there are a lot of preparatory work on-going in other areas.
-Both the Nordic and European financial markets are moving from national and propriety technical file standards and formats into the new global standard ISO20022, ensuring communication possibilities between different parties in the financial market all over Europe.
+In parallel with the abovementioned initiatives, there is a lot of preparatory work ongoing in other areas.
+Both the Nordic and European financial markets are moving from national and propriety technical file standards and formats into the new global standard ISO20022, enabling communication opportunities between different parties in the financial market all over Europe.